-This document describes the support for fonts in X11R7.6.
-Installing fonts is aimed at the casual user wishing to install fonts in X11R7.6 the rest of the document describes the font support in more detail.
+This document describes the support for fonts in X11R7.7.
+Installing fonts is aimed at the casual user wishing to install fonts in X11R7.7 the rest of the document describes the font support in more detail.

 We assume some familiarity with digital fonts.
-If anything is not clear to you, please consult Appendix: Background at the end of this document for background information.
+If anything is not clear to you, please consult Appendix: background and terminology at the end of this document for background information.